dbrizov/NaughtyAttributes/README.md

 ## Group Attributes
 Serialized fields can be grouped in different groups.
 A field can have only one GroupAttribute.
+If a field has more than one, only the bottom one will be used.

 ### BoxGroup
 Surrounds grouped fields with a box.